All Episodes

 He's crazy.

-I don't do I don't disagree.
+I don't disagree.

-No, okay, there's some trades, but they are engaging in currency manipulation and Trump did campaign on it, so I'm not wild about that.
+No, okay, there's some trades, but they are engaging in currency manipulation, and Trump did campaign on it, so I'm not wild about that.

-But look, as long as I can still use the pool at Mar-a-Lago and he builds the wall and deports the illegals, I'll be fine.
+But look, as long as I can still use the pool at Mar-a-Lago and he builds the wall and deports illegals, I'll be fine.

 Have you used the pool at Mar-a-Lago?

-I've not used the I didn't know there was a pool down there, and that's how little I know about Marilago.
+I didn't know there was a pool down there, and that's how little I know about Mar-a-Lago.

 Oh, I'm glad you're enjoying it.

-Let me ask this question.
+So, all right, let me ask this question.

-So the left is still unhinged.
+So, the left is still unhinged.

 You see the media attacking him every day.

-We saw over last weekend Sarah Silverman telling Trump, show us your blanking taxes, and then you've got, you know, a whole tax day montage.
+We saw over last weekend, Sarah Silverman telling Trump, show us your blanking taxes.

 Here, listen to some of this.